lyc102/ifem/docs/_docs/mesh-sc3.md

     locFace2edge = [6 5 4; 6 2 3; 5 3 1; 4 1 2];

 The global one can be obtained from the composition of `elem2face` and `locFace2edge`.
-For example, for the asecnd ordering scheme,
+For example, for the ascending ordering scheme,

     face2edge(elem2face(:,1),:) = elem2edge(:,[4 5 6]);
     face2edge(elem2face(:,2),:) = elem2edge(:,[2 3 6]);